NodeBB-Community/nodebb-plugin-iframely/README.md

  * URL previews are similar to the ones in Twitter feed.
 They automatically expand or collapse based on the post's popular vote.
  * Optionally use [Camo Image Proxy](https://github.com/atmos/camo) to avoid image hot-linking and mixed-content warnings in SSL.

+## Heads up

+If you use the plugin with self-hosted Iframely version, please include `&group=true` to API endpoint address to match JSON format.

 ## Contribute